Benlagra/GeClDa/PeerAss/README.md

 I wrote the script so that I can do more than what was asked in the assignment.
 In particular, you can extract more than the mean and the standard deviation measurements by changing a single line.
 In order to clarify this, and the use of what I call a *`pattern`*, let me briefly remind the structure of the raw data.

-We can classify the raw data, i.e. the data contined in the unzipped folder before any analysis, into two sets:
+We can classify the raw data, i.e. the data contained in the unzipped folder before any analysis, into two sets:

 + **Set 1 : signals**